 The legislature finds that insurance fraud is pervasive and expensive, costing consumers and the business community of this state millions of dollars each year.
-Each family incurs in excess of several hundreds of dollars annually in direct and indirect costs attributable to insurance fraud.
+Each family spends incurs in excess of several hundreds of dollars each year annually in direct and indirect costs attributable to insurance fraud.
 Insurance fraud takes innocent lives through stated accidents, arsons and unnecessary medical procedures.
-Insurance fraud increases premiums, leaves consumers with fewer insurance options, and places businesses at risk.
+Insurance fraud increases premiums, leaves consumers with fewer insurance options, and places businesses at risk and is a leading cause of insurance company insolvencies.
 Some forms of insurance fraud can also lead to the financial collapse of smaller insurance companies, and negatively impacts all insurers regardless of size.
-Insurance fraud reduces consumers' ability to raise their standard of living and decreases the economic vitality of our state.
+Insurance fraud reduces consumers' ability to raise their standard of living and decreases the economic vitality of ourthis state.